What is retinal vascular occlusion?

 Retinal vascular occlusion affects the eye, specifically the retina.
 The retina is the light-sensitive layer of tissue that lines the back of your eye.
 It’s covered with special cells called rods and cones that convert light into neural signals and send these signals on to the brain so you can see.
 The retina is vital for vision.

 The vascular system includes blood vessels called arteries and veins, which transport blood throughout your body, including your eyes.
 Your retina requires a constant supply of blood to make sure your cells get enough nutrients and oxygen.
 Blood also removes the waste your retina produces.
 However, it’s possible for one of the vessels carrying blood to or from the retina to become blocked or to have a blood clot.
 This is called an occlusion.

-A blockage in the vein or artery of the retina can cause blood or other fluids to build up and inhibit the retina’s ability to filter light properly.
-When light is blocked or fluids are present, sudden loss of vision can occur.
-The severity of vision loss may be dependent upon where the blockage or clot occurred.
+The occlusion can cause blood or other fluids to build up and prevent the retina from properly filtering light.
+When light is blocked or fluids are present, a sudden loss of vision can occur.
+The severity of vision loss may depend on where the blockage or clot occurred.

 - heart problems, including irregular rhythm or valve issues

 - high blood pressure

 - being overweight

 - being over the age of 60

 - glaucoma, which is a condition that damages your optic nerve